BoscoBecker/boscobecker.github.io/README.md

-# Portifólio João Bosco Dos reis Becker
+# João Bosco Dos Reis Becker portfolio
-Esse projeto é um simples portifólio pessoal demonstrando minhas experiências profissionais até o momento.
+This project is a simple personal portfolio showing my professional experiences so far.

-## Como fiz esse site ?
+## How did I make this site?
-Site simples usando HTML5 CSS3 e um vídeo como fundo.
+Simple website using HTML5 CSS3 and a video as a background.

-### Estrutura
+### Structure
-Como o GitHub deixa fazer upload de apenas uma página chamada index.html resolvi colocar os arquivos tudo na rair do projeto
+How GitHub lets you upload just one page called index.html I decided to put the files all in the project's rair

 #### Features

-* Bug Fix no Css, estava fazendo não aparecer o vídeo em versões Mobile
+* Bug Fix in Css, I was not showing the video in Mobile versions
-* Adicionado Tags Meta para SEO
+* Added Meta Tags for SEO
 * robots.txt
-* License MIT
+* MIT License

-> @boscobecker - 2019
+Make with ❤ @boscobecker